Environmental impact of Big Tech: Big tech initiatives

 Some of the largest tech companies have vowed to combat climate change.
 Some have made plans to reach net-zero carbon emissions.
 Amazon specifically has announced that they aim to reach net-zero carbon emissions across their operations by 2040 by investing in renewable energy, scaling solutions, and collaborating with partners to broaden their impact.
 They are currently on a path to powering their operations with 100% renewable energy by 2025.
-Along with Amazon, Apple, Dell, Google, HP, Microsoft, and Nvidia have claimed to reduce their Greenhouse Gas Emissions by 2030.
+Along with Amazon, Apple, Dell, Google, HP, Microsoft, and Nvidia have claimed to reduce their greenhouse gas (GHG) emissions by 2030.
 All of these companies seek to invest more into renewable energy.
 In general, most of these plans follow the outline of hitting three main goals: energy transition, supply chain management, and decarbonization.

-Decarbonization and Energy Transition Plan
+Decarbonization and energy transition plan

 Companies have instituted plans to curtail absolute GHG emissions within their supply chains.
 They have also claimed that they will use renewable energy in self-operated stores and facilities.

 Supply chain engagement

 Companies have identified the importance of supplier engagement in achieving emission reduction goals.
-Brands have taken measures to intervene with supplies by providing training, incentives, and other financial support.
+Brands have taken measures to intervene with supplies by providing training, incentives and other financial support.
 These brands help suppliers set climate targets.